 - Create shopping lists

 - Search product by brand, vendor and/or category

 - Gain access to the order portal across devices connected to the internet – including tablets, phones, and laptops

-Blue Link is now a proud member of HDA!
+Blue Link is a proud member of the HDA and PDG!
 Meet us at this year's HDA Distribution Management Conference.
 The Distribution Management Conference (DMC) and Expo is HDA's largest supply chain education event, attended by more than 600 manufacturers, distributors, consultants and third parties who keep the pharmaceutical distribution industry moving.
 The conference immerses attendees in topics related to the healthcare supply chain and provides a forum to engage in operational and strategic discussions.